 The number of busts in Canton representing football officials is a bust.
 Zero.
 Zilch.
 Nil.

 “I have always wondered why there are no game officials in the Hall of Fame,” says retired 28-year referee Ed Hochuli.
 “After all, they are the ‘face of the league’ on game days, and they are the ‘face of integrity’ for the game.
 Nevertheless, there are 45 non-players in the Hall.”

 When one factors in the complexity of the game, the amount of preparation each week dedicated to a single game, and that all officials must be in excellent physical condition, it is baffling as to why such a level of excellence is not recognized.
-The closest the Hall has come to inducting anyone in officiating is college referee Hugh “Shorty” Ray, the league’s inimitable technical adviser of rules, but he did not officiate nor supervise the officials at the pro level.
+The closest the Hall has come to inducting anyone in officiating is college referee Hugh “Shorty” Ray, the league’s inimitable technical adviser of rules.
+However, Ray did not officiate nor supervise the officials at the pro level.

-The league is but one year removed from its centennial season, and the time is now for an official to be inducted into the Hall.
+The league is entering its centennial season, and the time is now for an official to be inducted into the Hall.
 There are many qualified candidates that deserve the honor of being enshrined, but there is no doubt as to who should be the first one.

 “I believe every NFL game official for the last 50 years would be unanimous in saying Art McNally epitomizes integrity, quality, and professionalism in officiating more than anyone who has ever worked in the game,” Hochuli said.